sadik4li/SQL-EDA-Project/README.md

 The dataset used for this project consists of three tables: gold.fact_sales, gold.dim_products, and gold.dim_customers.
 By joining these tables, I was able to perform a comprehensive analysis across various dimensions.

-Project Sections
+•Project Sections

 Database Exploration
 This section involved an initial exploration of the database schema and data types.
 I used SELECT TOP queries to get a quick look at the data structure and performed checks for null values and data integrity to ensure the tables were ready for analysis.

 Dimension Exploration
 I delved into the dimensional tables, gold.dim_customers and gold.dim_products, to understand the characteristics of our customers and products.
 This included:

 Analyzing customer demographics such as country, marital status, and gender.